 For SaaS businesses, access control isn’t just a security feature, it’s part of the product.
-Whether you offer free access, tiered pricing, or enterprise-level subscriptions, managing permissions efficiently is critical.
+Whether you offer free access, tiered pricing, or enterprise-level subscriptions, managing permissions efficiently is key.
 But traditional access control models weren’t built with SaaS in mind.

 Here’s how it works in practice: